 Before the Second World War New Zealand was a British dominion with no diplomatic service and only one significant overseas post, its high commission in London.
 Information on international affairs was supplied to the high commission by the UK government.
 When New Zealand had comments to offer, it made them to the UK’s Dominions Office.
 Until 1939 New Zealand’s governor-general was the channel for communications in both directions.

 Since colonial times New Zealand political leaders have tried to claim a greater influence for New Zealand in South Pacific affairs.
-Even in the 1840s there was talk of a ‘British Empire in the Pacific centering on New Zealand’ and of a ‘grand island dominion’ or ‘Oceania for the Anglo-Saxons’.1
+Even in the 1840s there was talk of a ‘British Empire in the Pacific centering on New Zealand’ and of a ‘grand island dominion’, or ‘Oceania for the Anglo-Saxons’.1

 New Zealand Prime Minister Peter Fraser played an active role in the June 1945 conference in San Francisco at which the UN Charter was negotiated, and he advocated the rights of smaller powers to participate as equals.
 Fraser opposed, ultimately unsuccessfully, charter provisions that allowed permanent members of the Security Council to veto resolutions.
 He sponsored, with greater success, the concept of trusteeship, or international oversight of the administration of colonies, which subsequently played an important part in decolonisation.
 New Zealand’s delegation also influenced charter articles on economic, social and human rights.

 Another mission was established in Geneva in 1961, partly to cover UN agencies located there but mainly to increase participation in the General Agreement on Tariffs and Trade (GATT), which negotiated the multilateral rules for trade.
 The New Zealand mission remained in Geneva after GATT was replaced by the World Trade Organization in 1995.
 In 1997 it became a New Zealand mission to the UN as well as the New Zealand consulate general for Switzerland.
 Trade liberalisation under universally applicable rules, especially for primary products, was considered vital to New Zealand’s economy.
-Other posts, including in Paris (as New Zealand legation from 1949 and embassy from 1957), Rome (1966) and Vienna (1969), provided representation at specialised UN agencies.
+Other posts, including in Paris (legation from 1949 and embassy from 1957), Rome (1966) and Vienna (1969), provided representation at specialised UN agencies.

 New Zealand contributed significant amounts of capital and technical assistance in the early years of the plan.
 External Affairs administered Colombo Plan assistance, which was justified partly in developmental terms and partly as a contribution to stability and security in recipient countries.
-Colombo Plan assistance was a key factor in the decisions to open posts in New Delhi and Jakarta (both 1957).
+Colombo Plan assistance was a key factor in the decisions to open posts in New Delhi and Jakarta in 1957.
 The Jakarta office was initially limited to aid delivery, but its presence generated demands that led by stages to full embassy status in 1967.

 Apart from aid, External Affairs initially had little role in trade or financial issues, which were the responsibility of other government departments, especially Customs, Industries and Commerce (later Trade and Industry) and Treasury.
 External Affairs focused primarily on security and political issues.
 However in the early 1950s the department recruited diplomats with economic expertise, including Lloyd White and Frank Holmes.